runemadsen/runemadsen-2012/writings/printing-code/lecture-grids.md

 HOW WOULD YOU APPLY A GRID SYSTEM IN CODE?

+The computer screen is already a grid system.

+THEN SPIN OUT OF CONTROL

+	Show code that uses 2 grid systems on top of each other (generate 2 grid objects with random values and place stuff)

 It's all about measurements
 Show sketch that has a very simple 2x3 grid system Show sketch that has spacing between the grids